 we decide of our own free will to do the evil proposed; as long as we resist,

 however little, we do not consent.

 What are the best means to overcome temptation?

-consideration of the suffering which follows sin, and of the happiness which
+The consideration of the suffering which follows sin, and of the happiness

-devoutly, lead us not into temptation, and calling on the holy name of Jesus.
+Praying devoutly, lead us not into temptation, and calling on the holy name of

 Read: Today’s Gospel tells